 Hi all, said Gandalf.
 Harry, I've been following your thoughts too, although I'm not telepathic.

-If you're not telepathic, Gandalf, how did you follow my thoughts?
+If you're not telepathic, Gandalf, how can you follow my thoughts?

-As far as I can tell, Harry, I tapped into the first person omniscience of my creator, J.R.R.
+As far as I can tell, Harry, I've tapped into the first person omniscience of my creator, J.R.R.
 Tolkien.

 Wow, you can do that?